Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 No Hip Belt

 There’s no doubt that a hip belt can add stability and spread the weight.
 But here’s the thing: at 40cm tall, this is a small bag, and a hip belt would sit oddly on most people.
-28L bags with hip belts tend to be tall, thin hiking packs with rigid back systems.
-They won’t fit as a personal item on a budget airline.
-So there’s a choice to make if you want a bag that qualifies as an underseat bag on most budget airlines.
+28L bags with hip belts tend to be tall, thin hiking packs with rigid back systems, and those won’t fit in a personal item sizer on many budget airlines.

 It’s also worth saying the Cabin Zero Military comes in 3 sizes.
 The 36L and 44L both come with hip belts as standard, though it’s unlikely either of those will fit in many underseat bag sizers, even if you underfill them.